Resistance: Fall of Man: Gameplay

 Resistance: Fall of Man is a first-person shooter set in an alternate history.
 Many of its gameplay features stem from this, most notably the weapons.
 Some weapons are based on real weapons circa the 1950s, while some weapons are futuristically altered in accordance with the game's storyline.
 Insomniac Games has combined its passion for creating exotic weapons and vehicles, such as those found in the Ratchet and Clank series, with its proprietary development engine and physics system to create unique human and Chimeran weaponry.
 Each weapon provides a unique play style and strategy.
 An example of this is found with the Auger (Chimeran).
 The primary fire for this weapon is simple rapid fire, but the bullets burrow through walls, actually coming out stronger on the other side, opening up a whole new level of strategy.
 The secondary fire creates a barrier that is resistant to all bullets but its own.
 In addition to the usual short- and long-range weapons, the game features several different types of grenades, with both historical and futuristic varieties.
 For example, one grenade, known as the Backlash grenade, is capable of creating a dome-shaped barrier, where the player can enter for cover.
-The barrier reflects shots from opposing Chimera.
+The barrier reflects shots from opposing Chimera except projectiles from very powerful enemies.
 Some weapons are not available on the first play-through of the game but can be found at certain locations on replaying the game.

 The game features melee attacks, and the motion sensing feature of the SIXAXIS controller is used for a number of things including shaking off enemies that grab onto the player, shaking off tags and flames in multiplayer, and quickly bringing up a map or leaderboard in a multiplayer match.
 The player also has access to turrets and a drivable jeep with a gun turret on certain levels.
 The game was also on Sony's list of titles to receive an online update to support the vibration feature of the DualShock 3 controller for Japan, North America, and Europe.